WOOF’s current quarter earnings: What analysts forecast?

 Sponsored

-Further, it is important to consider WOOF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.38.WOOF’s price to book ratio for the most recent quarter was 0.91, resulting in an 11.60 price to cash per share for the period.
+Further, it is important to consider WOOF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.40.WOOF’s price to book ratio for the most recent quarter was 0.95, resulting in an 12.14 price to cash per share for the period.

 How does Petco Health and Wellness Company Inc. (WOOF) stock rate among analysts?
 Buy, sell, or hold?